smoothjazzchazz/smoothjazzchazz/README.md

-## Hi there I am Michael and I am a student at Purdue University.
-Im very excited to share my personal projects with everyone
+## I am Michael and I am a student at Purdue University.
+This page is a collection of some of the school, club, and personal projects I have contributed to.